joric/arduino-bitcoin-miner/README.md

 ## What if

-According to [Mining Profitability Calculator](https://www.cryptocompare.com/mining/calculator/), mining $1 a day needs 1.5 TH/s, and mining 1 BTC a year needs 42 TH/s, so:
+According to [Mining Profitability Calculator](https://www.cryptocompare.com/mining/calculator/), mining $1 a day needs 1.5 TH/s, 1 BTC a year needs 42 TH/s (numbers may vary).

 * At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos
 * Pro Micro consumes 200 mA, mining $1 a day with a 10 billion Arduino rig will need 2 gigawatts of power (Great Scott!)